 Network visualization has become a strong need for studying the molecular interactions whether they are the protein or gene interactions.
 Network information is utilized in many contexts, from cellular functions to the identification of gene functions.
-Thus, an ever increasing volume of the research has used network visualization to gain deep insight of the molecular interactions that influence our body functions.
+Thus, an ever-increasing volume of the research has used network visualization to gain deep insight into the molecular interactions that influence our body functions.

 Since the days of Flash have gone by, alternative technologies are rising.
-Interactive presentation used to be a dominion of Flash, It is no more same.
+The interactive presentation used to be a dominion of Flash, It is no more same.

 Cytoscape.js leads the game.

 Cytoscape.js is an API (Application Program Interface, i.e., it specifies how software components should interact and used to program graphical user interface), which allows the user to assimilate graphs into interaction models and web user interfaces.

 Cytoscape.js is a stand-alone tool and its architecture is broadly classified into two categories: